Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Setup-and-Access.md

 Most PDF tools and property-based routing do not require AI.
 A server **Classify** step requires AI classification to be available.
 See [AI Overview](../AI/AI-Overview.md) before using classification-based workflows.

+[Ingestion](./Ingestion.md) uses the AI engine to prepare chunks.
+The Stirling knowledge base also needs an embedding provider; exporting chunks does not.
+A connected RAG database supplies its own embeddings.
+The guided form checks these requirements and links to AI settings when configuration is missing.

 ## Check the processing record

 The Documents page is available without an Enterprise license, but its feed needs processing events to be recorded.
 On self-hosted deployments, enable audit recording at a level that includes processing: